Galinaddd/simple-product-store/README.md

 - api/products
 - add new product
 - viewing the list of products
-- - removing a product
+- removing the product
+- product editing
+- updating the product
--
+- changing the theme

 ### Usage